 Question23: How do I return official University files to Records Management Services?

-Question24:] Do you provide training in TRIM/Records Online; and what does it involve?
+Question24: Do you provide training in RM8/Records Online; and what does it involve?

 Question25: Why am I getting outage emails?

-Question26: When using TRIM I cannot add anything to my work tray or favourite tray using keyboard shortcuts.
+Question26: When using RM8 I cannot add anything to my work tray or favourite tray using keyboard shortcuts.
 Why?